Religious Studies Department

 Requirements for the Major in Religious Studies

 A minimum of 10 courses, to include at least one from each of the following groups: Eastern religions (111, 212); Judaism and Islam (181, 182, or History 285); Christianity (236); and Bible (143, 144).
 The 10 required courses will include three religious studies courses at the 300 level or above and a senior independent study project.
 The three required 300-level courses may not include courses from other departments or institutions.
 The senior independent study project may take one of three forms: a four-credit independent study (491 or 492) sponsored by a member of the religious studies faculty or an approved faculty member from another department; a two-semester project in the honors program (483, 484) described below; or a Senior Scholars project with one mentor from the religious studies faculty.
 As part of the culminating experience, all seniors are required to present their independent research in a symposium held at the end of the spring semester.
+For the purpose of fulfilling the requirement of 10 religious studies courses, two two-credit courses or independent studies count as the equivalent of a single course.

 The point scale for retention of the major applies to all courses that count toward the major.